-Cumulatively and in combination, several of these actions encourage a modal shift and in turn this would give rise to indirect positive effects, for example by creating more physical activity in terms of travel to work and school, positively affecting air quality with accompanying benefits to both populations, human health and with a reduction in emissions associated with Particulate Matter and Nitrogen Dioxide positive effects on Biodiversity, flora and fauna and surface water features.
+Cumulatively and in combination, several of this actions encourage a modal shift and in turn this would give rise to indirect positive effects, for example by creating more physical activity in terms of travel to work and school, positively affecting air quality with accompanying benefits to both populations, human health and with a reduction in emissions associated with Particulate Matter and Nitrogen Dioxide positive effects on Biodiversity, flora and fauna and surface water features.

-A number of these Transport Actions are recommended for mitigation either due to the potential in the absence of mitigation on conservation management objectives of European Sites, water or soil SEOs(Actions 13 and 14); however it is considered the existing environmental protection measures in the DLR CDP2016-2022 should address these potential effects appropriately.
+A number of these Transport Actions are recommended for mitigation either due to the potential in the absence of mitigation on conservation management objectives of European Sites (Actions 12, 13 and 14); however it is considered the existing environmental protection measures in the DCC CDP2016-2022 should address these potential effects appropriately.